ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 }
 ``

 We can declare the `request` key as `Nested`.
-Similar to `Tuple` we are required to specify the sub columns.
+Similar to `Tuple`, we are required to specify the sub columns.

 ```sql
 -- default